Statement of Corporate Intent 2026/27

-This is the Government Employees Superannuation Board’s (GESB’s) Statement of Corporate Intent for the 2023/24 financial year.
-It includes an overview of GESB and its operating environment, key priorities, performance targets and financial forecasts for 2023/24.
+This is the Government Employees Superannuation Board’s (GESB’s) Statement of Corporate Intent for the 2026/27 financial year.
+It includes an overview of GESB, our operating environment, strategic focus areas, performance targets and financial forecasts for 2026/27.

 Back to top